MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-real-time-analytics-eventstream.md

 ![KQL Query set](./Images/kql-query-sample.png)

 3. The sample query opens in the **Explore your data** pane with the table context already populated.
 This first query uses the take operator to return a sample number of records, and is useful to get a first look at the data structure and possible values.
-The autopopulated sample queries are automatically run.
+The auto populated sample queries are automatically run.
 You can see the query results in the results pane.

 ![KQL Query results](./Images/kql-query-results.png)

-4. Return to the data tree to paste the next query, which uses the where operator and between operator to return records ingested in the last 24 hours.
+4. Return to the data tree to select the next query, which uses the where operator and between operator to return records ingested in the last 24 hours.

 ![KQL Query Results last 24](./Images/kql-query-results-last24.png)